 Overfeeding Can Make It Difficult for Your Cat to Support Itself

 Long-haired Siamese cats have long legs.
 Therefore, these legs are not designed for supporting an obese body.
 So, your cat may not be as agile, and it may also suffer from joint problems as it ages.
-That is why you should take care to provide your Siamese cat nutritious food only.
+That is why you should take care to provide your Siamese cat with nutritious food only.
 Moreover, consider consulting your vet about a diet plan if you notice your cat getting overweight.

 Bathe Your Cat When Needed